medBahra/medbahra.github.io/about.md

 # About

-To say thank you for visiting my portfolio, I would like to highlight a simple chrome pluggin I developed, that you may find useful when you want to switch between two tab, {:.lead}
+To say thank you for visiting my portfolio, I would like to highlight a simple chrome pluggin I developed back in the days when i was struggling with Tenths opened tabs in chrome browser, it helps switching between two tabs, {:.lead}

 > Link to the chrome web store [extension].